heseltime/heseltime.github.io/README.md

 The remaining assets or all loaded from inside the project, with the exception of Google Analytics functionality, as seen here:

 ![Screenshot 2023-01-29 at 19 36 54](https://user-images.githubusercontent.com/66922223/215348379-65a9ad29-a9cc-46d4-ab2f-cdc4821721f2.png)

+(This view is before removing the fonts include.)